Satellite-Operations-Services-Optimizer/SOSO-Server/readme.md

 docker compose down
 docker system prune -a
 ```
 CAREFUL!!! this deletes all your images and containers, not only the ones associated with this project.
-If you don't want that to happen, delete the images/containers manually from the docker app, and run docker compose build --no-cache`
+If you don't want that to happen, delete the images AND containers for this project manually from the docker app, and run docker compose build --no-cache`